Discover Cook Out: The Southern Fast-Food Favorite for Burgers and Barbecue in Raleigh, North Carolina

 Cook Out is a popular fast-food restaurant chain primarily located throughout the Southeastern United States.
 Founded in 1989 in Greensboro, North Carolina, it has grown to operate over 300 locations across ten states including North Carolina, South Carolina, Alabama, Florida, Georgia, Kentucky, Maryland, Mississippi, Tennessee, Virginia, and West Virginia.
 The chain is best known for its focus on freshly prepared, never-frozen food, featuring classic Southern staples such as hamburgers, North Carolina-style pork barbecue, and an extensive selection of milkshakes.
 What makes Cook Out a great place to meet friends is its unique restaurant format that emphasizes drive-thru convenience with two lanes and a walk-up window, although some newer locations provide indoor seating and counter service for a traditional fast-food experience.
 The menu offers something for everyone, including burgers, hot dogs, chicken tenders, quesadillas, and signature sides like hush puppies and coleslaw.
 With affordable prices and generous portions, Cook Out captures the essence of Southern fast food culture, making it a casual and welcoming spot to catch up with friends over a satisfying meal.

-Here's what people think of Cook Out
+What people think of Cook Out, based on reviews

 As of recent, Cook Out holds a 3.9-star rating based on 1607 reviews.